 Problem: Pump Cycles Rapidly (Short-Cycling)

-Pump turns on and off every few seconds.
-Causes:
+Pump turns on and off every few seconds instead of running for several minutes.
+This damages the pump motor.

-- Leak in system: Water escaping causes pressure drop.
+- Leak in system: Small leak causes frequent pressure drops

-- Bad check valve: Water draining back into well.
+- Bad check valve: Water draining back into well between cycles

-- Pressure switch issue: Cut-in and cut-out too close together.
+- Pressure switch issue: Cut-in and cut-out pressures too close

 Problem: Pump Won't Shut Off